Parents' Guide to Ed Wood

 What's the Story?

-Occasionally a director becomes a folk hero for making exceptionally bad films.
+ED WOOD is about a real director who becomes a folk hero for making exceptionally bad films.
 Ed Wood Jr. (1924-1978) directed consistently inept creature-feature and crime flicks.
-In the 1950s, Wood (Johnny Depp) is an aspiring director-writer-actor-playwright, making one stupefying project after another with a small entourage of L.A. fringe people, most prominently once-great actor Bela Lugosi (Martin Landau, in an Oscar-winning performance).
-Wood gets to do Glen or Glenda, an exploitation short feature on the hot topic of sex-change operations, by outing his own secret perversion -- a fetish for wearing women's clothing.
-Not even Lugosi's death stops Wood from including the old man in another project, the alien-zombie-invasion thrilller Plan 9 from Outer Space.
-Drawing his bizarre regulars together, raising money unethically, resurrecting Lugosi via stock footage and body doubles, and emboldened by a chance meeting with Orson Welles, Wood completes what is destined to be treasured as The Worst Movie Ever.
+In the 1950s, Wood (Johnny Depp) is an aspiring director-writer-actor-playwright making one low-budget project after another with a small entourage of people on the fringe of the Hollywood in-crowd, most prominently once-great actor Bela Lugosi (Martin Landau, in an Oscar-winning performance).
+Wood gets to do Glen or Glenda, a short feature on the hot topic of sex-change operations, by making connections to his own interest in wearing women's clothing as a form of self-expression.
+And not even Lugosi's death stops Wood from including the old man in another project, the alien-zombie-invasion thriller Plan 9 from Outer Space.
+Drawing his crew of regulars together, raising money unethically, resurrecting Lugosi via stock footage and body doubles, and emboldened by a chance meeting with Orson Welles (Vincent D'Onofrio), Wood completes what is destined to be treasured as The Worst Movie Ever.

 Is It Any Good?